China’s Complicated Relationship With Workers’ Rights

 Beginning in the 1980s, China’s export economy drew millions of poor migrants from China’s interior to the coastal factory areas.
 Labor laws were weak and widely ignored, and conditions were awful.
 By the mid-2000s, as capital flowed into the coastal regions and eventually into inland China, the most developed areas began to experience labor shortages.
 In the meantime, poverty rates plummeted.
 Emboldened by labor shortages, workers began to push back against low and unpaid wages and abuse, and to mount protests against broken promises and broken laws.
 Both high demand for labor and government concern about labor unrest helped to push up wages over time, and underwrote some serious government efforts to improve labor standards and protection of workers’ rights, including three major laws enacted in 2007.

 The highly publicized Honda strikes in 2010 put collective labor relations on the front burner.
 Strikes were tolerated to some degree, as long as they were confined to a single factory, though strike leaders were sometimes targeted for repression.
 Officials sanctioned a flurry of localized experiments with “collective bargaining” and with comparatively democratic elections of enterprise-level union officials.
-In more recent years of declining growth, official interest in reform appears to have receded, and talk has turned toward affording firms greater flexibility in labor relations, and even trimming back some protections enacted in 2007.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+In more recent years of declining growth, official interest in reform appears to have receded, and talk has turned toward affording firms greater flexibility in labor relations, and even trimming back some protections enacted in 2007.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]